Sakala opens Rangers goal account in historic win over Real Madrid

 Nigeria centre-back Leon Balogun started on the bench and he was later introduced in the 85th minute for Connor Goldson while his compatriot Joe Aribo did not make the matchday squad.

-Before his move to Glasgow where he signed a four-year deal with Gers, Sakala dominated the Belgian First Division A with his goals for KV Oostende.
+Before his free transfer to Glasgow where he signed a four-year deal with Gers, Sakala dominated the Belgian First Division A with his goals for KV Oostende.

-Last season, he scored 16 goals in 33 league appearances and he will be aiming to replicate the impressive form in front of goal as Gerrard's men look to defend their Premiership title.
+Last season, he scored 16 goals in 33 league appearances and he will be aiming to replicate his impressive form in front of goal as Gerrard's men look to defend their Premiership title.

 Rangers will begin their 2020-21 campaign with a league fixture against Livingston at Ibrox Stadium on Saturday before taking on the winner of the clash between Malmo FF and HJK Helsinki in their Uefa Champions League qualifiers.